 I have thought since how particularly ill-equipped I was for such an experience.
 When I had started with the Time Machine, I had started with the absurd assumption that the men of the Future would certainly be infinitely ahead of ourselves in all their appliances.Time Traveller

-Here, the time traveler is caught thinking out loud as he is surprised by the reality of a future that appears to have halted technological advancement.
-Of an honest opinion, anyone opening the first pages, in all frankness, will have their mind in the same place as the time traveler’s (who expected nothing less than a more cutting-edge tech society, going into the future).
+Here, the time traveller is caught thinking out loud as he is surprised by the reality of a future that appears to have halted technological advancement.
+In an honest opinion, anyone opening the first pages, in all frankness, will have their mind in the same place as the time traveller’s (who expected nothing less than a more cutting-edge tech society going into the future).
 But, what we see is the opposite; a so-called advanced civilization that appears to have given up on technology and innovation.
-Here Wells dishes out a hard lesson to the reader to not expect technology to endure side by side with man.
+Here H.G.
+Wells dishes out a hard lesson to the reader to not expect technology to endure side by side with man.